jchoksi-whitbread/aws-ha-wordpress/README.md

 * [Jenkins Terraform Automation](https://objectpartners.com/2016/06/01/automating-terraform-projects-with-jenkins/)

 ## Future Improvements ##
+* Automatic creation of the S3 state bucket if it doesn't exist
-* Remote Terraform state file on S3 bucket
+* Remote Terraform state and locking on S3 bucket or Consul server
 * Locking file on remote state bucket to prevent multiple deploys at once
 * Create install script for jenkins job
 * Decide between pre-uploaded docker image deployment or upload at infrastructure creation deployment